arc-eng/cli/README.md

   --quiet                   Disable all output on the terminal.
   -m, --model TEXT          GPT model to use.
   -b, --branch TEXT         Run the task on a specific branch.
-  --sync                    Run task on your current branch and pull PR
+  --sync / --no-sync        Run task on your current branch and pull PR
                             Pilot's changes when done.
   --debug                   Display debug information.
   --help                    Show this message and exit.